boom-lab/argo2parquet-public/README.md

 * cartopy 0.23.0
 * matplotlib 3.9.0

+##### For cluster/Poseidon examples
+Examples with 'Poseidon' or 'cluster' in their name store or access data in WHOI's server.
+You should be able to easily adapt these examples for your own server or local machine by changing the paths accordingly, as the code itself does not require any credentials (the notebooks are meant to run directly on the server).

+If you want to exectue them on Poseidon, you will need access to both WHOI's network (i.e. VPN or on-site Eduroam) and Boom's lab shared storage on the server.

 ##### For AWS examples
 You will need to install also `boto3 (1.34.140)`.
 At this time the bucket with the data for the examples is public, so there is no need to set up your AWS S3 credentials.
 This might change in the future.

-##### For Poseidon examples
-You will need access to Boom's lab shared storage on Poseidon, and connection through WHOI's network (i.e. VPN or on-site Eduroam).

 ### Running the code
 Go through the Examples 1, 2, and 3.